harrytr/AMR_DT/README.md

 - optional graph-folder figure generation before cleanup
 - automatic GraphML cleanup after conversion to control storage growth
 - selective GraphML retention when `--keep_step_train_graphml` is used
+- optional full GraphML retention when `--keep_graphml` is used
 - archiving of step-specific training outputs
 - optional archiving of the exact train/test folders used in each experiment
+- isolated subprocess-based dual-track execution to avoid cross-track environment interference

 Two practical points are worth noting: